google/git-appraise/README.md

     git review submit [--merge | --rebase]

-Continuously push and pull reviews to/from a remote:

-    git review sync [<remote>]

 ## Metadata

 The code review data is stored in git-notes, using the formats described below.